RobertOng1/find-my-stuff/README.md

 - `android.permission.CAMERA`: Required when user chooses to capture image when submitting report.
 - `android.permission.READ_EXTERNAL_STORAGE` / `READ_MEDIA_IMAGES` (Android 13+): Required when user chooses to upload existing image when submitting report.
 - `android.permission.RECORD_AUDIO`: Required when user wants to send voice message.

-P.S.
-Development is ongoing.
-We will be pushing updates regularly.
-Stay tuned!